 The 10 Canadian Cities with the Cheapest Rents

-Which Canadian cities have the cheapest rent prices for immigrants to Canada and international students?
+Which Canadian cities have the cheapest rental prices for immigrants to Canada and international students?

-Finding cheap and affordable rental housing is perhaps the major challenge facing immigrants in Canada.
+Finding cheap and affordable rental housing is a significant goal and challenge for newcomers to Canada.

-Tracking down that first place to rent is an increasingly significant part of the settlement process (in addition to finding a job) when choosing a city to call home.
+Renting that first home is a critical part of the settlement process (in addition to finding a job) for newcomers to Canada when choosing a city to call home.

-A 2024 Rentals.ca survey of renters showed price increasingly matters to newcomers and domestic Canadians.
+A 2024 Rentals.ca survey of renters showed price matters to both newcomers and domestic Canadians.

-The Rentals.ca survey also discovered that 69 percent of respondents cited the unaffordability of rentals in their region as their reason for moving.
+The Rentals.ca survey also found that 69 percent of respondents cited the unaffordability of rental properties in their region as their reason for moving.
 Also, 19 percent of survey participants indicated interest in moving to a new (cheaper) city.

-Part of the challenge for newcomers is that rent prices across Canada continue to rise, although more slowly now, particularly in the popular gateway cities of Toronto/GTA and Vancouver/GVA.
+Part of the challenge for newcomers is that rent prices across Canada—although falling steadily in the large gateway cities and regions of Toronto/GTA and Vancouver/GVA—remain high, making affordability an obstacle.

 RELATED STORY: Work with a realtor to find that first rental